thumbliner/thumbliner/loop.md

 Delivers a message, gathers feedback through observation and polls, then adapts.
 Voter reaction is the signal.

 ### Entrepreneur
 Bets scarce time and capital on what the shopper will purchase.
-Profit and loss are consumer feedback.
+Profit and loss are market feedback.

 ### Student
 Builds a model, tries to solve a problem, fails, updates the model.
 Learning happens by correction—particularly when error stings.